ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/updateworkspace.md

 ![Image 4: Installing Citrix Workspace](files/Installing_app.PNG "Image 4: Installing Citrix Workspace Dialog box")

-## Step 2 - Logging into the FastDesk Web Portal

 Once the "Citrix Workspace" application is installed, open your web browser and navigate to the Following URL `“https://www.fastdesk.co.uk”`.
 On this step, it is vital that you enter the full URL including the `"www"`.
 Alternatively, you can click this [link here](https://www.fastdesk.co.uk) to take you to the website.
 In terms of browsers, the web portal is compatible with the latest versions of Google Chrome, Mozilla Firefox, Microsoft Edge and Internet Explorer.